Exogenous Processes and Associated Landforms

 Key Concepts

-Gradation is the overall process of removing unevenness from Earth's surface and making it level.
-It occurs through simultaneous erosion of highlands
+Gradation is the process of removing unevenness from the land surface and making it level.
+It works through the combined action of erosion and deposit

 Degradation is the general wearing away

-Degradation is the general wearing away of Earth's surface by external forces, also called denudation.
-It includes weathering (breaking down rocks in
+Degradation is the general wearing away of the land surface by external forces.
+It is also known as denudation and includes weathering, erosion, and t

 Learning Objectives

-- Understand the concept of exogenous processes and their energy source
+- Understand the meaning of exogenous processes and their energy source

-- Explain gradation as the process of leveling Earth's surface
+- Explain gradation as the levelling of the land surface

 Frequently Asked Questions